Hey Sketchers!

 Take photos

-Take a camera with you and shot anything that inspires you.
+Take a camera with you and shoot anything that inspires you.

 Start to build an image database.